AlyssaSeholm/InfoTrack/README.md

 # InfoTrack SEO

-## TODO:
-explain the solution's overall architecture, how projects relate to each other, and general setup or contribution guidelines.

 ## Description

 This project is responsible for...

 ## Setup and Configuration

-Instructions for setting up the project...
+Instructions for setting up the project - some instructions are in the Infrastructure ReadMe.

-## Dependencies

-List of dependencies...
+Also, be sure to check out the docs on the frontend website!

 ## Understanding the Structure: